 26th Anniversary of the National Empty Bowls Event

 The Rhode Island Empty Bowls event is part of a growing international project to combat hunger that is managed by The Imagine/RENDER Group, a 501(c)(3) organization.
 It is unique in that each community’s events are self-developed and independent.
-Thus, a broad international effort is personalized by artists and art organizations on a community level.
+Thus, a broad international effort is personalized by artists and art organizations on a ministry level.
 Annually, the project expands one group of concerned artists and students at a time.
 Currently, Empty Bowls events are held in many areas in the United States and Canada, often in conjunction with the United Nations sponsored World Food Day.
 “Empty Bowls” now supports food-related charities around the world and has raised millions of dollars to aid in the fight against hunger.

 Hunger: It isn’t Just a Third World Phenomenon